Foxinatel/COMS20012-Notes/csb.typ

 //- The attack lasted only about 20 minutes because GitHub has strong DDoS protection protocols in place.

 === 2016 Dyn attack (DDOS):
-- The Marai botnet used an Internet of Things (IoT) army, comprised of almost much every IoT device (i.e., Smart TVs, Printers, Cameras etc.) to overload the Dyn servers.
+The Marai botnet used an Internet of Things (IoT) army, comprised of almost much every IoT device (i.e., Smart TVs, Printers, Cameras etc.) to overload the Dyn servers.
 //-Like most DDoS attacks on large companies, Dyn resolved the attack within a day.

+#colbreak()

 === 2013 Spamhaus Attack (DDOS):
 - Spamhaus, as an anti-spam organization, is regularly attacked and had DDoS protection services already in place